Steps for a wireless keyboard

 Media Eject key

-The media eject key has a slight delay to keep it from being used accidentally.
+The media eject key has a slight delay to prevent it from being used accidentally.
 Hold down the key until the Media Eject icon appears on your screen.

-You might have set an option that changes how your keyboard operates.
-Choose Apple () menu > System Preferences, and then try these tips:
+You may have set an option that changes how your keyboard operates.
+Choose Apple () menu > System Preferences, then try these tips:

-- In the Accessibility pane, click Speech in the left side.
+- In the Accessibility pane, click Speech on the left-hand side.
 If "Speak selected text when the key is pressed" is selected, deselect it or click Change Key to select another key.

 - In the Accessibility pane, click Keyboard.
 Make sure Enable Slow Keys is turned off.
-If it's on, you have to hold down a key longer than usual before it's recognized.
+If it's on, you will have to hold down a key longer than usual before it's recognised.

 - In the Accessibility pane, click Mouse & Trackpad.
 Make sure Enable Mouse Keys is off.
 If it's on, pressing keys in the numeric keypad moves the pointer instead of entering numbers.

 - In the Keyboard pane, click Input Sources.
-Make sure that the correct keyboard layout is selected.
+Make sure the correct keyboard layout is selected.